Protecting Your Save Data

 - Use Upload Save to restore it

-- Try cleaning the cartridge contacts
+- Try cleaning the cartridge contacts (often fixes read errors)

-- If still corrupted, check the Vault
+- If the issue persists, check the Vault for a working backup

 Vault folder locations